deepsense-ai/seahorse/docs/productionizing.md

 ./bin/spark-submit \
   --driver-class-path workflowexecutor.jar \
   --class io.deepsense.workflowexecutor.WorkflowExecutorApp \
+  --master yarn \
-  --master yarn-cluster \  # can also be `yarn-client` for client mode --files workflow.json \
+  --deploy-mode client \  # can be cluster for cluster mode --files workflow.json \
   workflowexecutor.jar \
     --workflow-filename workflow.json \
     --output-directory test-output \
-    --python-executor-path workflowexecutor.jar
+    --custom-code-executors-path workflowexecutor.jar
 {% endhighlight %}

-Option ``--python-executor-path`` is required (`workflowexecutor.jar` contains the PyExecutor).
+Option ``--custom-code-executors-path`` is required (`workflowexecutor.jar` contains PyExecutor and RExecutor).
 Option ``--files workflow.json`` is necessary to distribute workflow file within the Apache Spark cluster.
 It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for a workflow file.